 Combined market value of VR and AR by 2022

 Number of tethered headsets expected to be sold in 2019

 Source: CCS Insight forecast, 2018

-This matches expectations across the industry.
+The insights match expectations across the industry.
 While tethered VR is stagnant, standalone VR headsets may invigorate the market as it is put in the hands of consumers.
-China has a head start with this, where the Vive Focus and Facebook’s collaboration with Xiaomi made a strong start in the country.
+China has a head start with this, where the HTC VIVE Focus and Facebook’s collaboration with Xiaomi made a strong start in the country.

 The Oculus Quest will likely succeed in 2019.
 But how?
 This Christmas, Facebook gave a hint on their marketing plan for the upcoming Oculus Quest.

 During the Ellen DeGeneres Show, Ellen gave approximately 800 headsets to her audience members, two per member.
 This was after watching a live basketball game via NextVR, plugging how the experience was immersive and entertaining.
 The audience cheered, and the VR community raised an eyebrow.